Aquatic Physiotherapy: What Does it Bring to the Therapeutic Table?

 Therapists have long experimented with creating even greater traction effects than those present with waist or chest-deep immersion alone.
 Clinicians routinely position patients in deep water - either hanging or aqua-running - in an ‘unloaded’ position.
 Some clinicians have experimented with gaining extra traction by applying external weights at the waist (with a diver’s weight belt) or ankles.

-One ‘unloading’ method used in hospitals and health resort sanitaria in Hungary for more than fifty years is getting re-examined by researchers.
-It looks like something out of a medieval (torture) textbook, but patients line up for treatment.
-Kurutz and Bender published a comprehensive examination of the effects of this technique, known as Weightbath Hydrotraction Treatment (WHT).
+One ‘unloading’ method used in hospitals and health resort sanitaria in Hungary for more than 50 is being re-examined by researchers.
+Kurutz and Bender (2010) published a comprehensive examination of the effects of this technique, known as Weightbath Hydrotraction Treatment (WHT).

-They found that WHT (see photos; WHT is essentially a cervical suspension of the human body in water) resulted in approximately 25 N stretching load in the cervical spine and about 11 N in the lumbar spine.
-By applying extra weights, the above tensile forces along the spinal column was increased.
+They found that WHT resulted in approximately 25 N stretching load in the cervical spine and about 11 N in the lumbar spine.
+By applying extra weights, the above tensile forces along the spinal column were increased.
 WHT for discopathy showed significant improvement of clinical parameters, which was still evident three months later, as demonstrated by using a controlled pilot study.

-A just-published Journal of Aquatic Physical Therapy article examined 26 research articles which studied the effectiveness of aquatic vertical traction for patients with low back pain and sciatica (a population which traditionally seeks decreased compression of the spine and lower extremities).
+A Journal of Aquatic Physical Therapy article examined 26 research articles that studied the effectiveness of aquatic vertical traction for patients with low back pain and sciatica (a population that traditionally seeks decreased compression of the spine and lower extremities).
 They found a mixed bag.
 While at least 2 studies seemed to point to benefit, they were not rigorous and needed to be reproduced.

 Aquatic physiotherapy is becoming increasingly popular as a studied treatment intervention - especially for the pre and post-arthroplasty, fibromyalgia, arthritis and back and leg pain populations.
 It is merely good evidence-based practice to remain up-to-date on such studies.